-You might have missed it, but we’ve all been locked up at home for more than two months now.
-We’re allowed to shop again in Belgium, but restaurants and pubs remain closed for now.
-This of course, is no fun, especially not for the owners.
-No less than one in four places could face bankruptcy in the months to come.
-This leaves us with only one thing to do: we need to fulfill our goddamn civic duty and go on a wild eating and boozing binge as soon as everything opens up again.
-Yes, a drunken revelry of epic proportions is the only way to save our small businesses from annihilation.
+You might have missed it, but we’ve all been locked up at home for more than two months now.* Shops are back in business in Belgium, but restaurants and pubs remain closed until further notice.
+This of course is no fun, especially for the respective owners.
+No less than one in four Belgian restaurants could face bankruptcy in the year to come.
+This leaves us with only one thing to do: we need to fulfil our goddamn civic duty and go on a wild eating and boozing binge as soon as everything opens up again.
+Yes, a drunken bacchanal of epic proportions is the only way to save our small businesses from annihilation.
 And I wouldn’t be a true patriot if I wasn’t willing to do my part.

-In the next few months, I will mainly be writing about Antwerp, and more specifically about all of my favourite establishments in several different categories.
-This of course, exclusively to give my support and not at all to score a couple of free meals.
-Altruism is the cornerstone of my existence (call me, food people).
+In the next few months, I will therefor mainly be writing about Antwerp, and more specifically about all of my favourite establishments in several different categories.
+This of course, exclusively to grant them my support, and not at all to score an unending avalanche of free meals.
+For altruism, and nothing else is the cornerstone of my existence (call me, food people).

-Asian restaurants already had a rough time before the lockdown started.
-This because the average client thought every plate of fried rice he ordered was personally dispatched from Wuhan to their table by some coughing Chinese guy from Alibaba.
-It feels appropriate to start my culinary discovery tour by talking about these places.
-So here’s a list of my favourite Asian restaurants in Antwerp.
-Have fun and Màn màn chī, my gourmet friends!
-That means “enjoy your meal” in Mandarin.
+Oriental restaurants already had a rough time before the lockdown even started.
+This was mainly due to the average customer apparently being an idiot, thinking every plate of fried rice was personally mailed to the table by some AliExpress guy with a violent cough based in Wuhan.
+It thus feels appropriate to start my culinary tour by talking about these places specifically.
+Here’s a list of my favourite Asian restaurants in Antwerp.
+Have fun with it, and Màn màn chī my gourmet friends!
+That means enjoy your meal in Mandarin.
 I’m a learned man.

 1. Ni Shifu: an authentic Chinese restaurant in Antwerp

-Newsflash: the chop choy you ordered at the Golden Palace takeaway last Friday is about as Chinese as the average Instagram beach boy’s tattoos.
-It’s basically westernised fast food catered to our feeble European taste buds.
-Nice, but in Beijing you couldn’t lose it to a starving beggar.
+Newsflash: the chop choy you ordered at the Golden Palace takeaway last Friday is about as Chinese as the tattoo signs on the average Instagram beach boy.
+It’s westernised fast food catered to our feeble European taste buds.
+Quite delicious, but in Beijing you couldn’t lose it to a starving beggar.
 Luckily there are authentic Chinese restaurants in Antwerp as well.
 Ni Shifu for example: a tiny place close to the UGC movie theatre.
 They cook Sichuan food here, which means there’s lots of pepper on every dish.
-The menu is the size of a roof tile, the rates are very democratic and I’ve never eaten anything I didn’t find incredibly tasty here.
-Pick a couple of adventurous dishes, order some Tsingtao to go with it and start slurping those noodles baby! www.nishifu.be
+The menu is the size of a roof tile, the rates are democratic and I’ve never eaten anything I didn’t find incredibly tasty here.
+Pick a couple of adventurous dishes, order some Tsingtao beers to go with it and start slurping those noodles baby! www.nishifu.be

-2. Super Natural: varied Asian dishes in the student area
+2. Super Natural: varied Asian dishes in the student district

 On the edge of the University neighbourhood – on the corner of Keizerstraat and Minderbroedersrui – lies Super Natural.
 This small and colourful restaurant is run by a sweet couple, and offers a varied kitchen that doesn’t limit itself to one country.
 Japanese tempura, Chinese dim sum and Vietnamese spring rolls: you can get all of them here and everything is freshly made.
 It’s not an expensive place at all and the sweet & sour chicken rice bowl is one of the tastiest treats you can present me with in Antwerp.
 Their homemade ice-tea is yummy as well.
 What are you waiting for? www.facebook.com/supernaturalantwerpen/